regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    The best way to do this is to let your CI system keep track of which tests that once DID pass under Python 3, and if a test that should pass no longer passes under Python 3, flag the test run as failed.
+    You need to let your CI system keep track of which tests that once DID pass under Python 3, and if a test that should pass no longer passes under Python 3, flag the test run as failed.
     But you can't require ALL tests to pass under Python 3 initially,